 The Two Tribes Artwork & Artist Kim Healey

-along the mighty “Clarence River”.
-Kim strives to capture country and utilise her voice through her work, to interpret the world around
+River.
+Kim strives to capture Country and utilise her voice through her work, to interpret the world around her.

 things in their natural state.
 When I start creating a piece that is unknown to me, it then reveals itself to me and I look back at it

-This work captures Kim Healey’s connection to country.
+This work captures Kim Healey’s connection to Country.
 It speaks of the Bundjulung and Gumbayngiirr nations which were created by the

 Yuladarah, the creator of rivers, boundaries and tribal land.
 This is the Clarence River boundary with Susan Island in the middle of these

-which is a birthing place.
-Using a scrafito technique scribing in the sandy medium is a mapping system of country.
+two tribes which is a birthing place.
+Using a sgraffito technique, scribing in the sandy medium is a mapping system of Country.